sara-nl/2019-08-28-htdp-elixir/index.md

 {% endcomment %}
 <p id="requirements">
   <strong>Requirements:</strong> Participants must bring a laptop with a
   Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.).
+Basic knowledge of UNIX commandline, bash scripting and cluster computing is expected.
 </p>

 {% comment %}